amir-the6th/Unit-Converter/README.md

 # Unit Conversion App

+- This is my solution to a solo project in Scrimba [JavaScript](https://scrimba.com/learn/learnjavascript) course](https://scrimba.com/learn/learnjavascript).
+- This app offers a simple solution to the problem of converting length, volume, and mass units from metric to imperial or vice versa.
+- Just type the number you want to convert, and the app will show all of the conversions at once.
-This is my solution to a solo project in Scrimba [JavaScript](https://scrimba.com/learn/learnjavascript) course](https://scrimba.com/learn/learnjavascript).
-I built this project from scratch and added more functionalities than what was asked such as responsiveness and different UI for desktop and mobile.
-Hope you like it! 🙌🏼
+-I built this project from scratch and added more functionalities than what was asked such as responsiveness and different UI for desktop and mobile.
+- Hope you like it! 🙌🏼

 ## Table of contents